-In most people, the heel and forefoot fat pads provide adequate cushioning that acts to reduce pressure by compressing and splaying, resulting in a redistribution of force.
+In most people, the heel and forefoot fat pads provide adequate cushioning limited joint mobility at the midtarsal joint (MTJ).11 In a situation where there is normal mobility of the MTJ, heel eversion will result in inversion of the forefoot against the rearfoot.
+In the presence of limited joint mobility at the MTJ, the ability of the forefoot to invert is limited.
+In this situation, more pressure must be applied against the medial forefoot in order to invert the forefoot on the rearfoot.
+Several studies have coning that acts to reduce pressure by compressing and splaying, resulting in a redistribution of force.
 In the presence of diabetes, the fat pad under the heel and forefoot can became thinner and less effective in reducing pressure.
 Effects of diabetes on the fat pad include: